• Home

 Political parties need to advocate for changes that can be measured in an objective, measurable fashion.

 Liberals view wants as sufficient to trigger a political response.
 If enough people want something this legitimizes the proposed reform, in the view of liberals.
 This is Happiness Utilitarianism in action.
 The liberal take on Utilitarianism supports democracy.
 If the majority support a proposal, then the want is legitimate.
 Yet, we know, truth is not a popularity sport.
 If the solution to 2+2 cannot be determined by the popular vote, how can political policy be determined by what the majority of voters want?
 Democracy is organized mob rule.
 The vote of the majority is given legitimacy by the weight of numbers.
-This is not showing leadership.
+This does not show leadership.
 Liberals merely want justification for what they do and they find this in the wants of the masses.

 If 5% of the people voted but everyone who voted, voted for the same person, by the rules of democracy that person is elected.
 By law everyone must support the decisions made by the elected leader.